Rust-GPU/SPIRV-Tools/porting-plan.md

 - Audit remaining layout/decoration ordering rules against the C++ tables and add any missing regressions.
 - Re-run the allowlist/capability matrix against the latest SPIR-V headers snapshot to catch drift before the default flip.
 - Wire a feature flag to select the Rust validator by default in the CLI/FFI, keeping an opt-out for known gaps.
+- Add and run a parity harness (Rust vs. C++ validator outputs) over a curated corpus in CI to detect drift.
 - Run full test/CI cycles (Rust + C++) to confirm parity and update docs describing the default path.

 ## Upcoming Milestone: Validator Options Parity